Our Best Minimalist Living Tips

 Every action has a consequence, but you can be blind to the potential outcomes if you approach decision-making in a narrow-minded way.
 Sharpen you strategic skills so you have a good grasp of the real trade-offs you’re making when you choose one thing over another.

 Too many decisions take up our mental capacity and can be draining, if not debilitating.
-But knowing what matters most to you in life is ease the burden of choice.
+Simple living is about knowing what matters most to you in life and easing the burden of choice.
 You’ll be surprised at how a little self-awareness, clarity, and focus, can chisel your decision-making skills.

 I have a wonderful tip for moments when you are restless, bored, confused, or at a standstill.
 Keep standing still.
 Being still, with no particular goal or agenda, is a legitimate activity.
 And it serves as a wonderful means of balancing constant moving and doing.